FormidableLabs/react-native-ama/docs/components/AnimatedContainer.md

 ```

 Because in the [from](#from) animation, we did specify the special value **targetHeight** we need to provide a "different" value for the exiting animation
-as that special name does not exist for the exit animation.
+as that special name does not exist for the exitFrom animation.

 :::note